mmistakes/minimal-mistakes/_pages/resources-wip.md

 ---

-# Document Structure:
-This document is for the beginners out there who are interested in Self Sovereign Identity/Decentralized Identity.
-The space is huge, but this should at least give you a place to start.

-The document is structured to start simple and get more complicated as you progress through it.

 <!-- Throughout this document we'll have reference to some of the prompts that this information could apply to. -->
 <!-- Not sure about this -->